AnPatapain/Spring-Backend-Boilerplate/README.md

 ### Motivation
 Build a robust, production-ready backend boilerplate using Spring Framework, Docker and Gradle.
-Secure API with Role-Privileges based access control using Spring Security.
+Use Role-Privileges based access control concept and Spring Security to secure API.

 This repo also serves as a knowledge base for Java, Gradle, Spring Core and Spring Security.